-Bethany beamed when she saw no one else at the door to the office.
-That was a double blessing: George waited for her in front of the church, while in this office, another opportunity for a romantic relationship might present itself.
-What a relief after two years of lonely singleness.
+Bethany beamed, widening her pink lips, when she met no one else at the door to the office.
+George waited for her in front of the church, while in this office lay another prospect for a romantic relationship.
+What a huge relief after two years of lonely singleness.

 After knocking, she half-opened the door, a broader smile on her face.

-A woman, seated behind a large table, motioned for her to come right inside.
+The pastor's wife, seated behind a large mahogany table, motioned for her to come in.

-"Bethany, I have made some adjustments in the choir.
-Faith will replace you as the lead singer and master of the choir while you're re-assigned to the children's church."
+"I've made some adjustments in the choir.
+Faith will replace you as the lead singer and master of the choir while you're reassigned to the children's church."

-"That's your new assignment," Mama said, her voice so firm that Bethany drew in a deep breath.
-"I want you there.
-Meet the leader of the children's department for materials and specific assignments.
+"That's your new role till a new pastor comes.
+Meet the interim leader of that department for specific assignments.
 Good day."

 "Mama, I don't fit in the children's church."

 "This is not a rushed decision.
 Get to like it.
 You were assigned to the role of the choir leader – you can also be reassigned to another area."